Life on the line: Early voters wait ‘as long as it takes’

 By then, the line had dwindled to about a dozen people.

 About 100 miles southwest, Trump, the world’s most famous recently-recovered COVID patient, appeared at a campaign rally in Greenville, North Carolina.
-Reports of lines of voters dominated the news in the state, after days of similar reports from Georgia and elsewhere.
+Reports of lines of voters dominated the news in North Carolina, after days of similar reports from Georgia and elsewhere.

 Trump noticed it was the first day of in-person voting in this critical state.
 From the stage at Pitt-Greenville Airport, he said he’d heard about “lines through the roof in areas that would more typically vote for us.”